T7X-DEV/T7X-DEV/README.md

 # Kirbix - Front-End Developer

 ### 🇫🇷 Nationality: French
 Hello!
-I'm **Kirbix**, a passionate front-end developer with experience in both web and software development.
-I specialize in creating clean, responsive, and user-friendly designs, with a strong focus on functionality.
+I'm **Kirbix**, Passionate front-end developer with experience in web development.
+I specialize in creating clean login, registration, and homepage designs, with a strong focus on functionality

 ---